Joseph Crawford

 Who should wait:

 At the sale price of $499, the Huupe Mini is a more reasonable proposition.
-At full MSRP, the bar is significantly higher—and this first-generation product doesn't quite clear it.
+At full MSRP, the bar is significantly higher—and this first-generation product does not quite clear it.

 Comments